AVerteC/c-asgn0/README_asgn2.md

   void print_content(unsigned char *request_buffer, int bytes_read, char *title, bool compact);
   ```

 This function prints out the `request_buffer` in human-readable format to stdout,
 allowing you to be able to see normally unprintable characters like `\r`and `\n` and the space character.
+It also has a compact parameter to allow printing one character of the request buffer per line or as a paragraph.
+In addition you can print a custom title to start the output with.

 <p align="right">(<a href="#top">back to top</a>)</p>